ktorio/ktor-documentation/topics/Engines.md

 ## Configure an engine {id="configure-engine"}

-In this section, we'll take a look how to specify various engine-specific options.
+In this section, we'll take a look at how to specify various engine-specific options.

 ### In code {id="embedded-server-configure"}